David Murray, 2nd Earl of Mansfield: Diplomat

 Stormont's uncle was determined to advance his nephew and heir, so he carefully planned Stormont's education and occupation.
 He excelled in the study of the classics and languages especially Latin, so it was decided that he would become a diplomat.

 Stormont became ambassador to Saxony-Poland, Austria and then to France with the help of his uncle, in the early years of the American War of Independence, he played a role in sending news of American actions back to England.
 He had been elected a Scottish representative peer in 1754.
 He also made a lifelong friend in William Cavendish-Bentinck, 3rd Duke of Portland, when he was sent to study under Stormont for a year in Warsaw, at the request of Stormont's uncle and the Duchess of Portland.
 The Duke was accompanied by Stormont's secretary, Benjamin Langlois.

 When Frederick II of Prussia invaded Saxony, the Elector of Saxony was forced to retreat from Dresden to Warsaw, capital of his Polish kingdom.
 Stormont followed, he had previously met a German Imperial Countess (Reichsgrafin) in Dresden, her name was Henrietta Frederica von Bünau, daughter of Imperial Count Heinrich von Bünau.
 They fell in love and were married in Warsaw, Poland in 1759.
 Walpole wrote "Lord Stormont is actually married and is the happiest creature in the world, I would have him always so for his is the best."

-His marriage was unexpected, instead of a calculated marriage with a British peerage like his uncle, he opted to marry for love to Countess Henrietta.
-Before her 2nd marriage, Henrietta was already a young and wealthy noble widow, her 1st husband had died young and bequeathed her all his fortune and three Danish estates.
+His marriage was unexpected; instead of a calculated marriage with a British peerage like his uncle, he opted to marry for love to Countess Henrietta.
+Before her 2nd marriage, Henrietta was already a young and wealthy noble widow, her 1st husband having died young and bequeathed her all his fortune and three Danish estates.
 After marrying Stormont, she sold them in 1760.
-Stormont's uncle Lord Chief Justice encouraged him on his courtship, he even sent letters to Henrietta, future Countess of Mansfield and welcoming her to the family.
+Stormont's uncle Lord Chief Justice encouraged the courtship, ande even sent letters to Henrietta, future Countess of Mansfield welcoming her to the family.